gileli121/ExecutionMatrix/README.md

 public class MyFakeBlogWebAppTests {
 ```

-Next, define environment variable that will hold the build version.
+Next, define the environment variable that will hold the build version.
-This is used in order to separate the execution reports by build versions later.
+This is used to separate the execution reports by build versions later.
 ![image](https://user-images.githubusercontent.com/17680514/129416721-186a76ce-223a-4b7e-a1de-7e2295bc9f46.png)

 Add `@TestWithVersionEnv("TARGET_BUILD_VERSION")` annotation above the tests class. `TARGET_BUILD_VERSION` can be any name.
-In this case, `TARGET_BUILD_VERSION` will be the name of the environment variable that hold the version under test.
+In this case, `TARGET_BUILD_VERSION` will be the name of the environment variable that holds the version under test.
-For example the `TARGET_BUILD_VERSION` value can be `v0.0.1`.
+For example, the `TARGET_BUILD_VERSION` value can be `v0.0.1`.
 When you have a new build, you should change this value to reflect the new version
 so the new reports will be under the new version.